 - The Optimizer, which is represented by the Optimize module.
-The optimizer transforms a CLAIRE instruction into an equivalent but faster, optimized, instruction. - The generic code producer, which is part of the Generate module, and which contains a set of generic methods that produce target code (C++ but also C or Java) by pretty-printing optimized instructions; - The target-specific code producer, which is represented by an object PRODUCER from a specific metaclass that is dependent on the target language.
-Producer objects are intended to be inter-changeable, so that generating Java code, for instance is achieved by defining a java_producer object.
-The Generate module also contains the definition of the default C++ producer.
+The optimizer transforms a CLAIRE instruction into an equivalent but faster, optimized, instruction. - The generic code producer, which is part of the Generate module, and which contains a set of generic methods that produce target code by pretty-printing optimized instructions; - The target-specific code producer, which is represented by an object PRODUCER from a specific meta-class that is dependent on the target language.
+Producer objects are intended to be interchangeable, so that generating Java code, for instance is achieved by defining a java_producer object.
+The Generate module contains the definition of the default Go producer.

 Thus, one can summarize CLAIRE compiling as follows.
 The first step is a source-to-source transformation that is done at the object level, using CLAIRE's reflective nature.
 This is the most complex part of the compiler (the Optimize module).
-The second step is the generation of C-like code, which is simply obtained by an adequate "pretty-printing" of the objects that represent the optimized instructions.
+The second step is the generation of Go-like code, which is simply obtained by an adequate "pretty-printing" of the objects that represent the optimized instructions.
 The last step is only applied when this pretty printing is different from one target language to another.
-This "ideal architecture" is actually implemented for the major part of the CLAIRE language, in the sense that it is indeed enough to re-define a small CLAIRE file to generate code for a new target language.
-The public-domain "jlight" module is precisely the definition of the java code-producer.
-However, some of the CLAIRE constructs are too complex and require more re-engineering of the compiler.
-This yields the important notion of Diet CLAIRE (cf. Section 3.7), which is the simple fragment that can be easily compiled into most target architectures.
+This "ideal architecture" is actually implemented for the major part of the CLAIRE language, in the sense that it is indeed enough to re-define a small part of the compiler code to generate code for a new target language.
+As of CLAIRE4, Go is the default, and only-supported, target language.

-3.2 C++ Code Generation
+3.2 Go Code Generation

-The CLAIRE compiler generates C++ files from a CLAIRE file (or a set of files associated with a module).
-For a given file f.cl, it will produce a code file f.cp (or f.cc) and a header file f.h.
-In the case of a module m, it will produce a unique header file m.h and multiple code files.
-Each code file contains a list of C++ functions for each method in the file, plus one large method that contains the C++ code for generating the CLAIRE objects that are defined in f.cl.
-In addition to a few compiler-generated comments lines, the comments lines that begin with // in the CLAIRE source file are also included in the C++ generated file.

-The interface file contains the C++ classes generated for each CLAIRE class, the function prototypes for each compiled method, and the extern definition of all the generated identifiers (see later).
-In addition, the compiler can also be used to generate a "system file", which name is f-s.c, where f is the output parameter.
-This system file is either produced implicitly by using the -cm or -cx options of the compiler.
+The CLAIRE compiler generates Go files from a CLAIRE file (or a set of files associated with a module).
+For a given file f.cl, it will produce a code file f.go.
+In the case of a module m, it will produce one specific "meta" file (named <m>-meta.go) that contains the reflective description of classes and methods together with the multiple code files associated to each file f.cl in m.made_of.
+Each such code file contains a list of Go functions for each method in the file, plus one large method that contains the Go code for generating the CLAIRE objects that are defined in f.cl.
+In addition to a few compiler-generated comments lines, the comments lines that begin with // in the CLAIRE source file are also included in the Go generated file.
+In addition, the compiler can also be used to generate a "system file", which name is f.go, where f is the output parameter.
+This system file is either produced implicitly by using the -cm/-cx options of the compiler, or it is produced explicitly with the -sf/sx option.